 Beacon Proximity and Sensing for the Internet of Things (IoT)

-Beacons become part of the IoT by connecting via a smartphone, single board computer, a PC scanning for beacons, gateway or Edge Gateway.
+Beacons become part of the IoT by connecting to the Internet or Intranet via a smartphone, single board computer such as Raspberry Pi, a PC scanning for beacons or WiFi/Ethernet gateway.
 Most implementations use gateways because they provide the simplest and most cost effective solution.

-Sensor beacons can send data such as light level, motion (acceleration or magnetic hall effect), temperature and humidity.
-Once at the server, they are displayed in dashboards, used as the basis for alerts and forwarded on to other systems via protocols such as Kafka, RabbitMQ, REST and RPC.
-Historical data can be also downloaded via HTTP for input into other systems.
+Sensor beacons send data such as light level, motion (detection, x-y-z acceleration or fall), open/closed (electrical, button press or magnetic hall effect switch), proximity (IR, PIR), temperature and humidity.
+Once at the server, the data is displayed in dashboards, used as the basis for alerts and forwarded on to other systems.
+Historical data can also be downloaded via HTTP(S) for offline analysis or input into other systems.

 Heating, ventilation, and cooling (HVAC) Dashboard